 Learn about current Schoolyard Redevelopment Projects.

 The City of Milwaukee's Green Infrastructure Geographic Information Services (GIS) Tool is publicly available.
 Through open data sharing, the goal is to facilitate the advancement of green infrastructure planning in the City of Milwaukee, and, ultimately, make the City more sustainable and resilient.

 Note: The Green Infrastructure tool is listed under Map Applications and operates best with Internet Explorer.

-The City of Milwaukee is exploring cost effective and innovative approaches for managing stormwater to help neighborhoods be more resilient to extreme storm events.
-One approach that is being studied is the BaseTern, an underground stormwater management or rainwater harvesting structure created from the former basement of an abandoned home that has been slated for demolition.
-By using this existing basement cavity, the City saves on demolition costs of the old structure and the construction of the new one.
+The City of Milwaukee has explored cost effective and innovative approaches for managing stormwater to help neighborhoods be more resilient to extreme storm events.
+One approach that has been studied is the BaseTern, an underground stormwater management or rainwater harvesting structure created from the former basement of an abandoned home that has been slated for demolition.
+By using the existing basement cavity, the City saves on demolition costs of the old structure and the construction of the new one.
 The structure would be underground and covered with turf to fit safely within the neighborhood.
-The preliminary prototypes can hold as much water as 600 hundred rain barrels!
-Learn more by checking out the Feasibility Study and BaseTern FAQs.
+The preliminary prototypes can hold as much water as 600 rain barrels.